vovacodes/redux-yield-effect/README.md

 It provides extensible set of operators which allow to describe any possible side effect (API service call, action dispatch, etc.) as a plain javascript object that is handled and executed on the level of middleware, so that user code remains side-effect free.

+## Motivation

+This library is strongly inspired by the awesome __redux-saga__ project.
+Actually the API of the __redux-yield-effect__ almost completely copies one from the __redux-saga__.
+But even though these libs have a lot of similarities, they are different in a very important aspect - the way of kicking off the effect generators. __redux-saga__ promotes the approach of long-running daemon processes that are listening to an action/event to start/resume execution, whereas in __redux-yield-effect__ you kick off the effect generator by simply dispatching it (approach similar to the __redux-thunk__).

 ## Installation

 `npm install --save redux-yield-effect`